adehecq/usgs_explorer/README.md

 ### Credentials

 Credentials for the Earth Explorer portal can be obtained [here](https://ers.cr.usgs.gov/register/).
+Either one of the password or token must be provided.

 `--username` and `--token` or `--password` can be provided as command-line options or as environment variables: